-Kogado tried to do some innovative things with LV's magic and combat systems.
+Kogado tried to do some innovative things with LV's magic and combat systems (item scavenger hunts must be completed to earn spells, and three different brands of weapons must be acquired and made use of regularly).
 As a result, it can be tough to figure out how the systems work.
 Also, some of the puzzles will be really hard to solve if you're not proficient in Japanese; I was very lucky to get by the most troublesome spots.
 Of course, the walkthrough I wrote will ensure that you won't need to rely on luck if you play the game.

 La Valeur is not great, but it's not Astralius either.
 There are lots of other cheap PCE RPGs you should play before this one, but if you experience stuff like Neo Metal Fantasy and the Tengai Makyou games and you still want more, this is a decent, inexpensive option.